MetanoKid/polyghtgons-lua-architecture/README.md

 }
 ```

 The entry point of the Lua-side architecture is that `Polyghtgons.lua` file.
-By calling that, all the necessary Lua code is called and the system is correctly initialized.
-We'll get on that later.
+By calling that, all the necessary Lua-side initialization is called and the system is ready.
+Because the game had a two-step initialization philosophy (first create systems, then initialize them), the `loadScripts` method would load all Lua-side classes and functions.
+We'll get on all that later.

 ### Class and method binding